noahehall/multicloud/devops/devops.md

     - change introduces new forms of failure
     - systems contain changing mixtures of failures latent within them
     - all systems are always running in degraded mode

+## Chatops

+- using your chat client (e.g. slack) as part of your operational system
+- push notifications from your systems & process automation cycles into your chat client